-Oslo Fjord – its pirates life for me!
+Oslo Fjord – it’s a pirates life for me!

-Don’t get me wrong, Oslo city has a lot to offer the ordinary tourist; however, before you set your travel-itinerary in stone, ask yourself, “Am I a dry-footed landlubber, or a free-spirited pirate goat?”.
-This blog post includes a brief history of the fjord, an explanation of the geography and climate, and also tips on how to go about exploring this wonderful place.
+Don’t get me wrong, Oslo city has a lot to offer the intrepid tourist.
+Before you set your travel itinerary in stone though, ask yourself this question, «am I destined to be a dry-footed landlubber for the rest of my life, or could I become a free-spirited pirate, ready to take on the five islands of Oslo Fjord?» In this blog post, I will give you a brief history of the Fjord, an understanding of the geography and climate and also information on how to go about exploring this beautiful place.

-- Høvedøya is the closest island to the city centre; there are many nice beaches which are perfect for sunbathing and swimming.
-You will find some large grassy fields in the middle of the island; these are great for playing ball-games.
-Fires are not allowed, but there are designated BBQ areas – please use those!
-There are also protected nature reserves; you don’t have to be adventurous all the time (stick to the beaten path).
-Be sure to check out the ruins of the Cistercian monastery and also the cannon batteries from 1808 – I find that religion and guns go well together.
+Høvedøya is the closest island to the city centre.
+There are many lovely beaches to check out and a large grassy field in the middle of the island used for lounging and playmaking.
+Fires are not allowed, but there are designated BBQ areas – please remember to use those!
+Høvedøya also has protected nature reserves, so please stick to the beaten path.
+Be sure to check out the ruins of the Cistercian monastery and even the cannon batteries from 1808 – I find that religion and guns go well together…

-- These 3 connected islands are great for vitamin D extraction, or in other words: sunbathing.
-Grab some beer, preferably not «Aas øl», which is a Norwegian beer that actually tastes how its name is pronounced (ass).
-Heggholmen is home to one of Oslo Fjords oldest lighthouses.
-It also used to be a small industrial community, where they produced oil.
-I once camped here when I had to come ashore, on a dark and windy night – there was an amazing sunset!
-Ramberøya and the Northern parts of Gressholmen are nature reserves, so pretty please, do not go and disturb the wildlife.
-Many of the birds in Oslo Fjord are personal friends of mine; I will find out if you messed with my hombres.
-It’s pretty cool watching the hatching season early in May, and to see the chicks develop into young adults throughout the summer.
-Last fun fact: Gressholmen was the location of Norway’s first airport established in 1927.
+These three connected islands are great for vitamin D extraction, or in other words, sunbathing.
+Grab some beer, preferably not «Aas øl», which is a Norwegian beer that tastes how its name is pronounced.
+Heggholmen is home to one of Oslo Fjords oldest lighthouses – be sure to check that out.
+Ramberøya and the Northern parts of Gressholmen are nature reserves.
+I feel like I’m nagging now, but pretty please, do not go and disturb the wildlife.
+Many of the birds in Oslo Fjord are personal friends of mine, so I will find out if you messed with my hombres.
+It’s pretty cool watching the hatching season early in May and then to see the chicks develop into young birds throughout the summer.
+Heggholmen used to be a small industrial community where they produced oil.
+I once had to camp here when I got stuck out on Oslo Fjord on a dark and windy night.
+There was a fantastic sunset!
+Oh yeah, that’s also another great thing about Oslo: amazing sunsets!
+Last fun fact: Gressholmen was the location of Norway’s first airport, established in 1927.

-- Langøyene: This island seriously rocks my socks off; seriously though, you don´t even need to wear shoes here.
-This «island» used to be two islands, until the authorities decided to use the water in-between them, as a rubbish dump.
-Crazy as this may sound if you’re a tree-hugging-hippy-lover like myself, the island is now a very habitable and lovely abode.
-You can spot the original islands by the rise in elevation on either side of the island.
-Langøyene is a perfect place for chilling on the beach, barbequing, playing volleyball or taking a hike.
+Langøyene seriously rocks my socks off, like you literally don´t even need to wear shoes here; I’ve walked around this island many times without them.
+Anyway, Langøyene used to be two islands until the «powers that be» decided to use the space in-between as a rubbish dump.
+Yea, you heard me correctly the first time: a rubbish dump!
+Crazy as this may sound if you’re a tree-hugging-hippy-lover like me; the island is now a very comfortable and lovely abode.
+You can spot the original isles by the rise in elevation on either side of the island.
+Langøyene is a perfect place for chilling on the beach, barbequing, playing volleyball, or taking a hike.

 How to get around

-- Catching the ferry from Aker Brygge.
-You will know that you are in the right area if you can see an imposing red-brick building; it looks like Norway´s version of Hogwarts School of Witchcraft and Wizardry.
-You should also be able to see an old jumble of buildings, jutting out on a small peninsula – this is the old navy fortress.
-Last but not least, if you are beside the ocean, you are probably pretty close: The ocean is characterised by its greeny-blue colour, and there should be sea gulls in the vicinity.
-Buy a ticket either online, or at a ticket machine (located beside the ferry pick-up-point).
-Since all these islands are within «zone 1», you can buy a day-pass for 90 NOK , and use this to explore all the islands.
+You can catch a ferry from Aker Brygge (Google maps – Rådhusbrygga).
+You will know that you are in the right area if you can see an imposing brick building, which looks like Norway´s version of Hogwarts.
+Furthermore, you will be able to see an old jumble of buildings jutting out on a small peninsula; this is the old navy fortress.
+Last but not least, if you are beside the ocean, you are probably pretty close; the sea is a greeny-blue, and there should be seagulls in the vicinity.
+You can buy a ticket either online (ruter.no) or at a ticket machine located beside the ferry pick up point.
+Since all these islands are in the same transport area (zone one), you can buy a day-pass and use this to explore all the islands – pretty neat huh!?